rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/templates.md

 original_id: templates
 ---

-Reaction Templates are primarily Blaze Templates, but Meteor supports React and other templating libraries.
+Demand Templates are primarily Blaze Templates, but Meteor supports React and other templating libraries.

 To learn more about Meteor, Spacebars, and Blaze templates: <http://blazejs.org/guide/introduction.html>

 ## Extending templates

-Reaction includes the [meteor-template-extension](https://github.com/aldeed/meteor-template-extension) package which provides functionality for extending Meteor templates.
+Demand includes the [meteor-template-extension](https://github.com/aldeed/meteor-template-extension) package which provides functionality for extending Meteor templates.

 To extend and customize the html for any reaction/meteor template, add a template extension map to `client/templates.js`